eborlee/eborlee.github.io/_posts/2023-04-23-Notes on Fluent Python.markdown

   4. Keyword await causes the supervisor to be suspended and return the control back to the event loop.

-  5. The event loop then check the event queue and since spin has higher priority than slow, it would be executed as the first one.
+  5. The event loop then check the event queue and since spin has higher priority than slow, it would be executed as the first one. 存疑 现在看起来是slow先拿到控制权
   6. Spin and supervisor would get the control alternatively.
   7. （？）Once the slow() returns, the supervisor would continute to execute, i.e. cancel the spin.
   8. Then the spin is ended.
   9. Finally, the supervisor also quited and the event loop terminated.